HARTLabGroup/PostfireAspen/README.md

 -   citationstyle.csl : A [Citation Style Language](https://citationstyles.org/) file used to format references in the main text file.

 -   Code: This subdirectory contains all code written for this project.
-In order for the code to work, files should be run sequentially (i.e., *01-SpatialData.Rmd* then *02-SiteSelection ...
-04-PostfireAspenRegen-MainText.Rmd).* All .R scripts are called internally by .Rmd files.
-For all R markdown files (.Rmd), the knit version is also included as a Microsoft Word document.
+In order for the code to work, the associated data (forthcoming on Dryad - <https://doi.org/10.5061/dryad.x3ffbg7zx>) should be stored in a subdirectory called `Data/Dryad`.
+The files should be run sequentially (i.e., *01-SpatialData.Rmd* then *02-SiteSelection ...
+04-PostfireAspenRegen-MainText.Rmd).* For all R markdown files (.Rmd), the knit version is also included as a Microsoft Word document.

     -   *01-SpatialData.Rmd* : This code will download most of the data.